DIY Glamping Ideas

 Bell Tent

 The foundation of the glamping experience!
 I went for the 16 foot size, but this comes in a smaller 12 foot version and a HUGE 20 foot version.
-Another thing I love about this. tent is that you can unzip the bottom and just use the top part as a canopy.
+Another thing I love about this tent is that you can unzip the bottom and just use the top part as a canopy, as I mentioned above.

 Outdoor Rugs

-Indoor/Outdoor rugs make your campsite feel more homey and glamorous, but they also help keep things more. clean!
-I love the selection from Target!
+Indoor/Outdoor rugs make your campsite feel more homey and glamorous, but they also help keep things more clean and protects the floor of the tent from scrapes and scratches!

 Camping Cots